yabiola/Grocery-Shopping-Behaviour-Analysis/README.md

 The dataset is available here: https://figshare.com/collections/Tesco_Grocery_1_0/4769354

+My video presentation can be foud here: https://youtu.be/UbRfAX7cjww

 **My Approach**

 1. **Describing the Dataset:** I've meticulously categorized and summarized the dataset's diverse fields to highlight its value.
 My narrative goes beyond mere description to contextualize its significance, considering potential limitations.